 Figure: IntuneManagementExtension.log

 We attempted to install Microsoft Visio Viewer 2016 using the same command, but the /qs switch was incorrect.
 As a result, the Microsoft Installer displayed a message box that required user interaction to close.
-During Win32 application deployment via Intune, this prompt was not visible because the installation ran under the system context.
-Consequently, the process became stuck, and the deployment failed with error 0x87D300C9.
+Because the deployment was running under the system context, the prompt was invisible to the user.
+With no way to dismiss it, the installation process became stuck and eventually failed with error 0x87D300C9.

 Related Posts